 To truly understand why blogging is an important part of almost any internet marketing plan you need to have a basic understanding of search engines and how they work.
-Search engines are somewhat simple in that they view web pages by the text or code that is placed on them – they don’t “see” the images, videos and layouts that you and I see.
-In other words, if your website doesn’t have pages that contain text then Google doesn’t really know what your website is about and, therefore, doesn’t know what your business is about.
+Search engines are somewhat simple in that they view web pages by the text or code that is placed on them.
+They don’t “see” the images, videos and layouts that you and I see.
+In other words, if your website doesn’t have pages that contain text then Google doesn’t really know what your website is about.
+Therefore, Google doesn’t know what products or services your business provides.

 At this point, you might be thinking, “Okay, so all I need to do is create a basic website about my company, products and services – and make sure that my web pages have a lot of text on them, right?”

 Yes, that’s a great start!
 However, Google has evolved a lot over the past several years and as part of that evolution it has focused heavily on making its search engine extremely difficult, if not almost impossible, to manipulate – but also on making search results useful to users.
 I mean, why do we use Google?
 To find the things we are looking for!

 Google has adapted its algorithms to meet the desires of its users and that’s why online marketing needs to focus on providing answers and solutions versus the old school methods of keyword stuffing pages in an effort to “trick” your way to the top of search results.